GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 [Appendix B. Examples and Templates](#appendix-b-examples-and-templates) includes an example of a decision tree of the risk assessment process flow that defines the Federation Assurance Levels for the communities of users and transactions in Step 1.<sup>19</sup>

-{% include alert-info.html heading="Key Point" content="The DIRA provides a minimum level and does not change established credentialing proceses.
-For example, if a DIRA arrives at AAL2, agency leadership may decice to allow an AAL2 credential but it should not downgrade or alter an AAL3 credentialing process to AAL2." %}
+{% include alert-info.html heading="Key Point" content="The DIRA provides a minimum level and does not change established credentialing processes.
+For example, if a DIRA arrives at AAL2, agency leadership may decide to allow an AAL2 credential but it should not downgrade or alter an AAL3 credentialing process to AAL2." %}

 ## Step 3.
 Determine Steps to Meet Assurance Levels